Company

 Background

-The product detail pages for GoPro's cameras were initially designed to consolidate extensive information about core camera offerings and subscriptions into a single page.
+GoPro's original camera product detail pages (PDPs) combined extensive information about core camera offerings and subscriptions into a single page.

 Overview